ehmatthes/learning_log_heroku_test_pipfile/README.md

-Learning Log - Heroku test project
+Learning Log - Heroku test project (using Pipenv)
 ===

 Deploying a Django project to Heroku is much simpler than deploying to a VPS such as Digital Ocean or Linode.
 But there are still a number of configuration steps that are confusing to beginners and newcomers, and that could probably be automated.